 To a tall glass or 12-ounce Mason jar, add ¼ cup of the yogurt.
 Add 1 tablespoon of the strawberry rhubarb sauce followed by 2 tablespoons of granola.

 Repeat this layer twice.
 If using a 12-ounce glass or jar, this will fill it almost exactly.

 If desired, top with a sprinkle of nuts or other optional toppings.
-Cover with plastic wrap or a lid, and refrigerator for up to three days.
+Enjoy immediately or cover with plastic wrap or a lid, and refrigerator for up to three days. (see note*)

 *If you like to mix everything together instead of eating in layers, opt for a 16-ounce jar to allow room to stir.
 For an 8-ounce portion, simply make two layers instead of three.
 I often prepare several jars at once, assembly-line style.
 The parfaits will keep in the refrigerator for up to three days.
 (Note: if you’d like the granola texture to be crispy instead of chewy, you may prefer to assemble and eat the parfaits within an hour or so.)